Online AutoML: An adaptive AutoML framework for online learning: Related Work

 \section{Related Work}

 Automating pipeline configuration in data streams gained interest over the last few years with the increase of online learning use cases.
 Some research focuses on hyperparameter tuning under concept drift, yet they restrict the optimization problem to a single learner.
-For the stream clustering problem, \textit{confStream} \citep{Carnein2019} is proposed.
-It keeps an ensemble of several hyperparameter configurations of a stream learning algorithm, and uses their individual performances to train a linear regression model that predicts which new configurations to add.
-The evaluation shows an improvement over default clustering algorithm settings. \textit{SSPT (Single-pass Self Parameter Tuning)} \citep{veloso2018} is another auto-hyperparameter tuning method that uses a heuristic search algorithm.
-The approach is problem agnostic yet again is designed for a single learner and two hyperparameters.
+For stream clustering, \textit{confStream} \citep{Carnein2019} keeps an ensemble of several hyperparameter configurations of a stream learning algorithm, and uses their individual performances to train a linear regression model that predicts which new configurations to add.
+The evaluation shows an improvement over default clustering algorithm. \textit{SSPT (Single-pass Self Parameter Tuning)} \citep{veloso2018} is another auto-hyperparameter tuning method that uses a heuristic search algorithm.
+The approach is problem agnostic and again designed for a single learner and two hyperparameters.

-Another line of research focuses on adapting a previously trained stream learning algorithm in case of concept drift, by automatically selecting an appropriate adaptation strategy \citep{Bakirov2018}.
+Another line of research focuses on adapting a previously trained stream learning algorithm in case of concept drift, by automatically selecting an appropriate adaptation strategy.
 This approach is extended with automated adaptations of several ensemble stream learners \citep{bakirov2021}.
 However, these adaptation strategies can only be applied to a single model.

 A step from stream learning adaptation towards AutoML is taken by extending existing AutoML libraries with several adaptation strategies, often based on drift detection, that allow them to retrain or re-optimize models in online learning scenarios \citep{Celik2021}.
 These adaptive AutoML methods perform better than stream learning algorithms across many tasks with various drift characteristics.
 Moreover, several AutoML techniques are used to examine the effectiveness of different search algorithms (e.g., Bayesian Optimization or Evolutionary techniques) in adapting to concept drift.
 Likewise, Madrid et al. \citep{Madrid2019} extend Autosklearn with a drift detector and two adaptation algorithms.
 The results corroborate the potential of AutoML for stream learning settings.
-However, in both studies,the underlying search spaces contain batch learning algorithms designed for offline settings, instead of the online learning algorithms considered in this work.
+However, in both studies, the underlying search spaces contain batch learning algorithms designed for offline settings, instead of the online learning algorithms considered in this work.

 \textit{ChaCha (Champion-Challengers)} \citep{Wu2021} is one of the most similar works to our purpose as it uses an AutoML setting designed for online learning.
 The search space of configurations is expanded progressively based on the online performance of existing base learners.
 It also balances computational effort by categorizing choices based on their learning cost and assigning resources only to the most promising ones.
 ChaCha is built on the FLAML \citep{Wu2021} library and uses algorithms from the Vowpal Wabbit online machine learning library.
 The method considers only one base learning algorithm at a time and focuses on finding promising hyperparameter settings for it.
 Therefore, it supports neither the optimization of complete pipelines (with preprocessing), nor the combined algorithm selection and hyperparameter optimization problem typical of AutoML.
 To the best of our knowledge, our online OAML system is the first to propose an automated system for tuning and selecting online learning algorithms to create full pipelines including data and feature preprocessing.